-I’m delighted to announce that just one week away from official release and our celebratory event, A Hundred Words for Butterfly is now available to buy at several online audiobook retailers across the world, including Kobo, Nook, Google Play, Authors Direct, Libro, Apple, Booktopia, and others.
-Audible will follow shortly, and I’ll announce that when it’s available.
+I’m delighted to announce that just one week away from official release and our celebratory event, A Hundred Words for Butterfly is now available to buy at several online audiobook retailers across the world, including Authors Direct, Kobo, Nook, Google Play, Audible, Libro, Apple, Booktopia, and others.

 The book is three hours and 10 minutes long, and superbly narrated by the wonderful voice artist Sarah Kennedy.
+Sound design and editing are by Martin Gallagher, and production is by Spineless Wonders Audio.
 Hope you enjoy it!
 And please do consider writing a review and sharing it on the retailer platforms, your social media, etc.

 This week, the fully edited final ms of A Hundred Words for Butterfly went off to the publisher, Spineless Wonders Audio.
 It was an exciting moment, pressing ‘Send’.
 It’s been a real journey of discovery, writing the novel–or perhaps I should call it novella, given its length(just under 32,000 words)–and at times a bit of a challenge, but so enjoyable!